dbcook/openrocket-database/README.md

    * Can only reference materials from within the same file
    * Cannot define any graphic appearance attributes
    * No support for multiple part numbers or SKUs
-   * No way to specify a remark or comment to be displayed in the UI
+   * No way to specify the comment to be displayed in the UI comment tab
    * No support for versioning
+   * Diameter matching is buggy
 * Nose cones/transitions:
+   * Cannot specify shape parameter for OGIVE, POWER, PARABOLIC and HAACK shapes
    * Cannot specify wall thickness for nose cone or transition shoulders
    * Cannot specify whether nose cone or transition shoulders are capped
    * OR does not model moments of inertia for hollow NC/transition shoulders
-   * Cannot specify shape parameter for OGIVE, POWER, PARABOLIC and HAACK shapes
 * Parachutes:
-   * Cannot set drag coefficient for parachutes though UI has this
+   * Cannot set drag coefficient for parachutes, though UI has this
    * Cannot set a packing volume (nor packed len/diam) for parachutes
    * Cannot set a spill hole for parachutes
    * Cannot set different parachute designs (flat, spherical, toroid, x-form, etc.)
 * Streamers:
-   * Cannot set drag coefficient or Cd automatic mode
+   * Cannot set drag coefficient or Cd automatic mode, though UI has them
    * You can set thickness but it does not appear in the UI and may have no effect
    * Cannot specify attachment line parameters (don't exist in UI either)
    * Cannot specify a minimum packing length (usually the stream width + margin)